Despoina: Cult of Despoina

 The cult of Despoina was significant in the history of ancient Greek mystery religions in Lycosoura, which belonged to a stratum of an earlier religion in Arcadia.
 Evidently, the religious beliefs of the first Greek-speaking people who entered the region were mixed with the beliefs of the indigenous population.
 The figure of a goddess of nature, birth, and death was dominant in both Minoan and Mycenean cults during the Bronze Age.
 Wanax was her male companion (paredros) in the Mycenean cult, and usually, this title was applied to the god Poseidon as king of the sea.

 In the myth of the isolated land of Arcadia, Poseidon appears as a beastly horse which represents the river spirit of the underworld.
 This conception was usual in northern European folklore and not unusual in Greece.
-The horse (numina) was related with the liquid element, and with the underworld.
+The horse (numina) was related to the liquid element and the underworld.
 The river god Acheloos is represented as a bull.
 Poseidon mates with the mare, Demeter, and from the union she bears the horse, Arion, and a daughter who originally had the shape of a mare too.
 It seems that the Greek deities started as powers of nature, and then they were given other attributes.
 These powers of nature developed into a belief in nymphs and in deities with human forms and the heads or tails of animals.
 Some of them, such as Pan and the Silenoi, survived into the classical age.
 The two great Arcadian goddesses, Demeter and Despoina (later Persephone), were closely related to the springs and the animals, and especially, to the goddess Artemis (Potnia Theron: "The mistress of the animals"), who was the first nymph.

 On a marble relief at Lycosura is the veil of Despoina, on which human figures are represented with the heads of different animals, seemingly, in a ritual dance.
 Some of them hold flutes.
 These could be a procession of women with animal masks or of hybrid creatures.
 Similar processions of daemons or human figures with animal masks appear on Mycenean frescoes and gold rings.
 Most of the temples were built near springs, and in some of them there is evidence of an eternal flame.
 At Lycosura, a fire burned in front of the temple of Pan, the goat god.
 The megaron of Eleusis is quite similar to the "megaron" of Despoina at Lycosura.